HOME SUN MERCURY VENUS EARTH MARS JUPITER SATURN URANUS NEPTUNE PLUTO COMPARE

 Scale model pedestal closeup

 The detail at right illustrates the scale Pluto model on a metal surface angled about 122 degrees from level (about 58 degrees measured on the other side) to represent the dwarf planet's natural equatorial tilt.
-The dwarf planet is a bump on this plate only about a tenth of an inch in diameter, its true scale size compared to the five-foot diameter Sun which is four miles away.
+The scale dwarf planet is a bump on this plate only about 0.058 inch in diameter, its true scale size compared to the three-foot diameter Sun which is about 12,750 feet away.
 This rests atop a concrete pedestal with information and name plaques.
-Also present on the pedestal is a unique souveneir rub-transfer icon which may be used in school projects and promotional activities to provide evidence of visit.
+Also present on the pedestal is a unique souvenir rub-transfer icon which may be used in school projects and promotional activities to provide evidence of visit.

-Since the Pluto site is in view of JPL, it may be appropriate for the site to include an information plaque telling about JPL's role in solar system exploration.
+Since the Pluto site is in view of JPL, an information plaque tells about JPL's role in solar system exploration.

-Click here to see the artists' conception of a typical planet sculpture site, complete with scale model, imaginitive sculpture, and the connecting walkway with its ten "Great Question" plaques.
+Click here to see the artists' conception of a typical planet sculpture site, complete with scale model, imaginative sculpture, and the connecting walkway with its ten "Great Question" plaques.

 RETURN TO THE SUN SITE